ghattab/ghattab.github.io/collage.md

 If any, this meaning is often only discernible to the careful or knowledgeable viewer.
 By putting things together on a 2D plane, we paint the difference between things and the space among them.
 Unlike the painting collages Matisse created, the digital age brought us digital images.
+Photo collage can be organized and arranged to meet certain criteria.
+Some of those may be hue or saturation.
-However, the collage of photo and/or digital images follows the traditional process.
+However, the modern process of photo collage using digital images echoes the traditional process.
-I detail one traditional example process below.
+I detail one traditional example below.

 ## Implementation conditions